A learning programme on birds and nature

 NCF is a non-profit trust that works in research and conservation of India’s natural heritage.
 We do this through detailed long-term work in a variety of landscapes, in which we investigate conservation problems, find solutions, and effect conservation action on the ground.
 More broadly, we also work in education and public engagement, and with conservation policy.
 Learn more about NCF’s work here.

-The Early Bird project had initial funding support from Wipro Applying Thought in Schools and is currently supported through a CSR grant by Cholamandalam Investment and Finance Company Limited, and Cotton Casuals Pvt.
+The Early Bird project had initial funding support from Wipro Applying Thought in Schools and a CSR grant by Cholamandalam Investment and Finance Company Limited, and Cotton Casuals Pvt.
 Ltd. We are currently funded by Nilekani Philanthropies.
 We also acknowledge support from Ms. Vidya Chander, and Cotton Casuals Pvt.
 Ltd.